strata-org/jverify/docs/guide/src/pure_types.md

 - `Object`: no support for `==`
 - `@Impure Object`: supports `==`, conceptually inherits from `Object`

-Records, immutable interfaces and type parameters always inherit from `Object`.
-Classes and mutable interfaces always inherit from `@Modifiable Object`.
+Records, pure interfaces and type parameters always inherit from `Object`.
+Classes and impure interfaces always inherit from `@Impure Object`.

 `Object` cannot be instantiated directly, so `new Object` is always interpreted as `new @Impure Object`.